mclancy96/phase-4-intro-to-rails-crud-readme/README.md

 # CRUD with Controllers in Rails

-CRUD stands for **Create, Read, Update, Delete**—the four basic operations for managing data in a web application.
-Rails makes it easy to implement these operations using controllers, models, and views.
+## Introduction & Context

+If you’re new to web frameworks, it’s important to understand how Rails organizes your code.
+Rails uses the MVC pattern—Model, View, Controller—to separate concerns in your application:

+- **Model:** Handles data and business logic (e.g., database records).
+- **View:** Handles what the user sees (HTML, templates).
+- **Controller:** Handles user input, interacts with models, and renders views.

+The controller is the “traffic director” of your app.
+When a user makes a request (like clicking a link or submitting a form), the controller decides what to do: it might fetch data from the model, update the database, or render a view for the user to see.
+Controllers are where most of your app’s logic for handling requests lives.

 ---

 ## What is CRUD?

+Before we dive into the code, let’s clarify what CRUD means:

 - **Create:** Add new records to the database (e.g., a new article or user)
 - **Read:** Retrieve and display records (e.g., show a list of articles or a single article)
 - **Update:** Modify existing records (e.g., edit an article)
 - **Delete:** Remove records from the database (e.g., delete an article)

+These four operations are the foundation of most web applications.
+Rails makes it easy to implement CRUD using controllers, models, and views.

 ---

 ## How Rails Controllers Implement CRUD

+Now that you know what CRUD is, let’s see how Rails puts it into practice.
 In Rails, a typical resource (like `Article`) will have a controller with seven RESTful actions:

 | Action   | HTTP Verb | Path                | Purpose                |
 |----------|-----------|---------------------|------------------------|